 In other words, IoT has a huge potential to enhance the overall customer experience, if adequately integrated with the marketing strategy.

-Let’s look at one such ways in which IOT can revolutionize marketing in the future years to come:
+Let’s look at three such ways in which IOT can revolutionize marketing in the future years to come:

 (1) Enabling real-time Contextual marketing: